 Important: If you receive services outside of the benefit described, an additional cost share may apply.
 What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Outpatient diagnostic tests and therapeutic services and supplies (continued) Coverage begins with the first pint of blood that you need.
 Prior authorization may apply, see page 56 for more information.
-Labs \$30 per day, per provider, for Medicare-covered lab services. \$0 per day, per provider, for Medicare-covered anticoagulant lab services.
-Pathology \$30 per day, per provider, for Medicare-covered pathology services.
-Diagnostic procedures and tests \$30 per day, per provider, for diagnostic procedures and tests.
+Labs \$10 per day, per provider, for Medicare-covered lab services. \$0 per day, per provider, for Medicare-covered anticoagulant lab services.
+Pathology \$10 per day, per provider, for Medicare-covered pathology services.
+Diagnostic procedures and tests \$10 per day, per provider, for diagnostic procedures and tests.
 Blood \$0 for blood.
-Labs 30% per day, per provider, for Medicare- covered lab services. \$0 per day, per provider, for Medicare-covered anticoagulant lab services.
-Pathology 30% per day, per provider, for Medicare-covered pathology services.
-Diagnostic procedures and tests 30% per day, per provider, for diagnostic procedures and tests 30% per day, per provider, for diagnostic procedures and tests.
+Labs 40% per day, per provider, for Medicare- covered lab services. \$0 per day, per provider, for Medicare-covered anticoagulant lab services.
+Pathology 40% per day, per provider, for Medicare-covered pathology services.
+Diagnostic procedures and tests 40% per day, per provider, for diagnostic procedures and tests.
 Blood \$0 for blood.
 Deductible does apply.
 Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary. \$110 for each Medicare-covered observation visit, including all services received. \$110 for each Medicare-covered observation visit, including all services received.
 Deductible does not apply.